 - 1. Producers are expected to adopt conservation practices such as enhancing pollinator habitats, early successional habitat development, planting cover crops, vegetated buffer strips, ponds and riparian buffers to improve wildlife habitat. - 2.
 Producers should maintain or enhance and protect on-farm biodiversity through the preservation of native vegetation, where possible. - 3.
 Producers are encouraged to participate in conservation programs that provide incentive for the preservation of native vegetation and to adjust management practices to benefit species biodiversity. - 4.
-Producers are required to comply with U.S. Endangered Species Act20 to protect listed animal and plant species from extinction by preserving the ecosystems in which they survive. - 5.
+Producers are required to comply with U.S. Endangered Species Act25 to protect listed animal and plant species from extinction by preserving the ecosystems in which they survive. - 5.
 Producers are required to comply with Federal Migratory Bird Treaty for protection of shared migratory bird resources. - 6.
-Producers are required to comply with U.S. laws that prohibit altering the habitat of endangered or threatened species in such a way that disrupts essential behavioral patterns including but not limited to breeding, feeding and sheltering. - 7.
-Producers develop a Habitat Conservation Plan21 if required as part of an application for private entities undertaking projects that might result in the destruction of an endangered or threatened species. - 8.
+Producers are required to comply with U.S. laws that prohibit altering the habitat of endangered or threatened species in such a way that disrupts essential behavioral patterns including but not limited to breeding, feeding, and sheltering. - a.
+Producers follow guidance from Federal and State-level authorities to prevent illegal hunting, fishing or extraction of flora and fauna from their lands, including endangered species, in accordance with relevant legislation and customary laws. - 7.
+Producers develop a Habitat Conservation Plan26 if required as part of an application for private entities undertaking projects that might result in the destruction of an endangered or threatened species. - 8.
 U.S. Corn is not produced on highly biodiverse grassland (native grasslands). - a.
 The USDA Conservation Reserve Program (CRP) Grasslands provides rental payments and cost-share assistance to enrolled producers to maintain and protect grassland, including rangeland and pastureland, with an emphasis on plant and animal biodiversity. - 9.
 U.S. Corn is not produced on wetlands or on peatland. - a.
-Producers are in compliance with U.S. Wetlands Conservation provisions, including the prohibition of production of an agricultural commodity on wetlands or peatland converted after December 23, 1985.22 - i.
-Wetland is defined as an area that: has a predominance of hydric soils; is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support a prevalence of water tolerant vegetation typically adapted for life in saturated soil conditions. - ii.
+Producers are in compliance with U.S. Wetlands Conservation provisions, including the prohibition of production of an agricultural commodity on wetlands or peatland converted after December 23, 1985.27 - i.
+Wetland is defined as an area that: has a predominance of hydric soils; is inundated or saturated by surface or groundwater at a frequency and duration sufficient to support a prevalence of water tolerant vegetation typically adapted for life in saturated soil conditions.

+- ii.
 USDA NRCS makes and keeps records of wetland determinations, which remain in effect as long as the land is used for agricultural purposes.
-Producers are provided with copies of this information from the local USDA office.
+Producers are provided with copies of this information from the local USDA office. - iii.

-- iii.
 Producers planning to make changes which could impact wetlands must notify USDA for a technical determination before proceeding. - iv.
-Producers file Form AD-102623 with USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation and Wetland Conservation provisions. - b.
+Producers file Form AD-102628 with USDA Farm Service Agency certifying adherence to Highly Erodible Lands Conservation and Wetland Conservation provisions. - b.
 Producers are required to maintain compliance with wetland conservation regulations by not draining or converting wetlands. - c.
 Producers are required to follow applicable state laws that prohibit changing peatland without a regulated permit. - d.
 Producers are required to not plant on a converted wetland. - e.
 Producers do not convert a wetland to make possible production of agricultural commodity. - f.
-Producers are required to follow Section 404 of the Clean Water Act regarding agricultural impacts on wetlands.24 - g.
-The USDA Farmable Wetlands Program provides rental payments to producers for restoring and establishing plant cover on wetlands and wetland buffer zones that were previously farmed.25 - h.
-The NRCS Wetland Reserve Easement Program26 enrolls cropland that was formerly wetlands and restores them to their natural wetland condition in either 30-year or permanent easements.
-To date, some 1.2 million hectares of cropland have been enrolled in the program and restored to wetlands.27
+Producers are required to follow Section 404 of the Clean Water Act regarding agricultural impacts on wetlands.29 - g.
+The USDA Farmable Wetlands Program provides rental payments to producers for restoring and establishing plant cover on wetlands and wetland buffer zones that were previously farmed.30 - h.
+The NRCS Wetland Reserve Easement Program31 enrolls cropland that was formerly wetlands and restores them to their natural wetland condition in either 30-year or permanent easements.
+To date, some 1.2 million hectares of cropland have been enrolled in the program and restored to wetlands.32